 Throughout the study and use of the theory, the meanings, expressions, and patterns of culturally based care are important.
-The nurse listens attentively to informants' accounts about care, and then documents the ideas.
+The nurse/ researcher listens attentively to informants' accounts about care and then documents the ideas.
 What informants know and practice about care or caring in their culture is significant.
-Documenting ideas from the informant's emic viewpoint is essential to arrive at accurate culturally based care.
+Documenting ideas from the informants' emic viewpoint is essential to arrive at accurate culturally based care.
 Unknown care meanings, such as the concepts of protection, respect, love, and many other care concepts, need to be teased out and explored in depth, as they are the key words and ideas in understanding care.
 Such care meanings and expressions are not always readily known; informants ponder care meanings and are often surprised that nurses are focused on care instead of medical symptoms.
-Sometimes informants may be reluctant to share social structure and factors such as religion and economical or political ideas, as they fear they may not be accepted or understood by health personnel.
-Generic (folk or indigenous) knowledge often has rich care data and needs to be explored.
-Generic care ideas need to be appropriately integrated into the three modes of action and decision for congruent care outcomes.
-Generic and professional care are integrated so the clients benefit from both types of care.
+Sometimes informants may be reluctant to share ideas about social structure, religion, and economics or politics, as they fear these ideas may not be accepted or understood by health personnel.
+Generic folk or indigenous knowledge often has rich care data and needs to be explored.
+Generic care ideas need to be appropriately integrated into the three transcultural modes of decisions and actions for culturally congruent care outcomes.
+Generic and professional care are integrated so that the clients benefit from both types of care.

 The sunrise enabler was developed with the idea to "let the sun enter the researcher's mind" and discover largely unknown care factors of cultures.
 Letting the sun "rise and shine" is important and offers fresh insights about care practices.
-Generally, a wealth of unexpected nursing care knowledge is discovered that has never been known and used in present-day nursing and medical services.
+A recent metasynthesis of 24 doctoral dissertations using Leininger's CCT and the ethnonursing research method led to the discovery of interpretive and explanatory culture care findings, new theoretical formulations, and evidence-based recommendations to guide nursing practice (McFarland et al., 2011).